Ophiomancy part 2

-Harry's eyes shot open and he looked over to see Justin staring straight at him, eyes curious and concern.
+Harry's eyes shot open and he looked over to see Justin staring straight at him, eyes curious and oddly full of concern.
 He wasn't used to anyone being this close to him while he was lying in his bed—especially after he'd just got done snogging another boy—and he backed up against the headboard and sat up a little more, hand grasping on the nightstand for his glasses.

 "I—er, friends?"
 Harry said, placing his glasses on his face.
 "Well, um, I suppose…"

 "Why're you blushing?"
 Justin asked, gazing at him.